csc301-fall2014/CSC301H1F-L5101-Home/README.md

 This repo serves as the homepage for CSC301H1F, section **L5101** (i.e. The **Monday evening** section).
 This page will contain general information and important announcements, please make sure to visit it regularly.

+# Important Announcement

+I created all missing personal repositories, please verify that you can see your repo at https://github.com/csc301-fall2014

 ## General Info ##